Living Dead Dolls: Production history

+In 2022 it was announced that Mezco Toyz would be releasing a Wednesday Living Dead Doll based on the popular Netflix series, Wednesday.

 Critical response

 In 2002, the Greek government banned the dolls, releasing a statement which described them as a "serious threat to the smooth formation and development of the child's personality and mental health."
 Two of the dolls singled out were Inferno, a bat-winged doll with fiery eyes, and Sybil, wearing a collar and chains.
 In response, the Irish government also looked into banning the dolls, with the Minister of State for Children, Brian Lenihan describing it as a question of "public morality."
 The dolls were also "nearly banned" in Singapore.

+Products

+There have been over 34 series of Living Dead Dolls.